 Here are a few types of microphones to consider.

-If you aren’t sure what a shotgun microphone is, they are those really slim cool looking ones.
+If you aren’t sure what a shotgun microphone is, they are those slim, cool-looking ones.

 Besides looking cool, they do a few very useful things.

-As the name suggests, they are a point and shoot directional microphone, but they don’t fire the cleanest shot, like a shotgun, they pick up some surrounding noise.
+As the name suggests, they are point-and-shoot directional microphones, but they don’t fire the cleanest shot, like a shotgun; they pick up some surrounding noise.

-If you are recording dialogue, what you end up with is a mix of vocals and ambient noise.
+If you are recording dialogue, you end up with a mix of vocals and ambient noise.

-That ambient noise is what makes the viewer feel like they are right there in the action.
+That ambient noise makes the viewer feel like they are right there in the action.

 It can be anything from traffic in the background to simple room noise like a refrigerator humming in the corner of the room.

-Video microphones are basically shotgun microphones that attach to your camera.
+Video microphones are essentially shotgun microphones that attach to your camera.

-They are often used as an upgrade from basic camera audio, but by no means perfect quality.
+We typically use them as an upgrade from basic camera audio but by no means perfect quality.

-But even if you have a high-quality shotgun mic, a video mic still is still worth having.
+But even if you have a high-quality shotgun mic, a video mic is still worth having.

-It creates a better reference track than your camera alone would, which makes it easier to sync the final audio and video later on.
+It creates a better reference track than your camera alone would, making it easier to sync the final audio and video later.

-They are quite commonly referred to as lapel mics for that reason.
+They are commonly referred to as lapel mics for that reason.

 These microphones are crucial for capturing clean dialogue.